Skip to main content

 Why Bother with Leadership Training?

-By October 30, 2015May 31st, 2016No Comments
+By October 30, 2015July 7th, 2025No Comments

-When I trained small group leaders, I gave them many useful hints, often suggestions that I wish someone had shared with me before I started leading.
-I had no one to train me, and so I remember my early attempts at leading a group in horror.
 All the good intentions and efforts in the world do not make a good leader.
 There are skills to master, and I can speak from experience that training is a far better way to learn them than trial and error.
 Having experience does not necessarily make a good leader.

-As to the second excuse, I have used it myself when I believed it to be true.
+As to the second excuse, I used it myself when I believed it to be true.

 So let me speak now to you who design training so that you make it relevant, interesting, and helpful.
 Training should always emphasize the ministry vision.
-“Vision leaks,” Bill Hybels says.
-Training reinforces what you are trying to accomplish as leaders.
+“Vision leaks,” Bill Hybels said.
+Training reinforces what you’re trying to accomplish as leaders.
 Without that constant reminder, we all grow weary and/or complacent.
-Training is an opportunity to reenergize as a group and remember why we are there putting forth so much effort.
+Training is an opportunity to reenergize as a group and remember why we’re there putting forth so much effort.

 In addition, making your training relevant to the specific trainees creates better leaders.
 Keep your group cohesive enough that they receive practical help for their specific leadership area.
 Training cannot be a one-size-fits-all event.